nahuhh/Nodo/home/nodo/readme.txt

 #UPDATER: Downloads
 https://raw.githubusercontent.com/MoneroNodo/Nodo/master/release.txt
-The updater script then compares this number with it's current version and only if the new version number is higher it will pull from the repo and apply the
+The updater script then compares this number with it's current version and only if the new version number is higher it will pull from the repo and apply the updated files.
-	updated files.
-It will look for new versions for monerod, monero-onion-blockchain-explorer, monero-lws, and build them respectively.
+It will look for new versions for monerod, monero-lws, and build them respectively.
 It will then restart each service, so a very short downtime (<10s) will occur.